codedamn-projects/quiz-app/README.md

 ## Project Overview

+### The header

-#### The header of the application should contain two elements spaced between.
+The header of the application should contain two elements spaced between.

 1. View Highscores
     On clicking on the view highscores all the highscores saved in the local storage should be shown